Under the hood · Pipeline

 Output

 Compares against a static corpus of 91 analyzed sites.
 If the category is too niche for a meaningful static comparison, falls back to a Groq-generated dynamic peer set.
+Geo signals influence which benchmarks are most relevant.

 Tap any stage to expand